Renu-code123/Wayvia/README.md

 Traditional travel planners are **static**.
 Once an itinerary is generated as a PDF or calendar invite, it fails the moment real-world disruptions strike — whether it's an unexpected rainstorm, flight delay, transit strike, or sudden venue closure.

 **Wayvia** is an **autonomous, agentic travel intelligence platform** that continuously monitors live travel conditions, detects friction points before they ruin a trip, and automatically re-synthesizes optimized alternative itineraries in real-time.
-Powered by Google Gemini AI and multi-agent decision architecture, Wayvia shifts
+Powered by Google Gemini AI and multi-agent decision architecture, Wayvia shifts travel planning from **passive scheduling** to **active, autonomous protection**.

 ---

 ## 🚀 Key Features & Capabilities